 Answer:

-Goran Hansson observes although more women are being recognised now compared with previous decades, only about 10% of the professors in natural sciences in western Europe or North America are women, and even lower if you go to east Asia.
+Goran Hansson observes although more women are being recognized now compared with previous decades, only about 10% of the professors in natural sciences in Western Europe or North America are women, and even lower if you go to East Asia.

 (iv) According to Goran Hansson, the Royal Swedish Academy of Sciences __________.
 [1]